ashbir/mathpix/README.md

 - **Batch Processing**: Process entire directories of PDFs in one command
 - **Streaming Support**: Stream conversion results in real-time for faster output
 - **Filename Anonymization**: Protect your privacy by anonymizing filenames sent to Mathpix
-- **Document Management**: List and delete documents stored on the Mathpix server
+- **Document Management**: List, download, and delete documents stored on the Mathpix server

 ## Requirements